Str. Henri Barbusse nr. 44-46, Cluj-Napoca

 Yes, there is good access to the location.
 Line up in the morning from 08.15 – form teachers will bring students into their classrooms.
 A teacher on duty will guide the latecomers, upon registration at the reception desk.
 At the end of the day, the teachers will guide the students outside, to be picked up by parents at the agreed time.
 There will always be teachers on duty.

 The school policy states that all classes will have capacity for 20 children.
 This policy is reviewed annually and in extreme cases for demand, class sizes may grow to a maximum of 22 children.
-The only exception to this rule may occur in the Sixth Form population (16-19 years) of the future senior school.

 The school will only register children from age 4 (Reception Class in UK Model).
 There are good local nurseries, which may become feeder units to Royal School.